10 Idyllic Parks in Lisbon – Lisbon’s most Beautiful City Parks and Gardens

 5. Tapada das Necessidades

-I mentioned Tapada das Necessidades in a blog post about abandoned places in Lisbon.
-Apart from being an abandoned park it’s furthermore a big park with splendid flora and fauna.
+We mentioned Tapada das Necessidades in a blog post about abandoned places in Lisbon.
+Apart from being an abandoned park it’s furthermore an extensive park with splendid flora and fauna.
 The abandoned greenhouse with the glass dome is not to miss, as well as the surrounding remnants of a former king’s residency.

 6. Parque Eduardo VII